karttur/machinelearning/_posts/2018/2018-02-04-machinelearning-parameter-tuning.markdown

 ### Exhaustive tuning

 The exhaustive tuning (or exhaustive grid search) is provided by the Scikit learn function <span class='package'>GridSearchCV</span>.
 The function exhaustively generates candidates from a grid of hyper-parameter values specified with the _param_grid_ parameter.
 Compared to the randomized grid search, you can specify the search space in more detail, but you need to narrow the search space down as the processes otherwise will take long.
-If your ranodmized tuning indicates that a hyper-parameter value can be set to a constant value that is not the default value, it is better to define that particular hyper-parameter in the initial model definition (_modD_) and omit it from the tuning search.
+If your randomized tuning indicates that a hyper-parameter value can be set to a constant value that is not the default value, it is better to define that particular hyper-parameter in the initial model definition (_modD_) and omit it from the tuning search.
 If it is the default value of the hyper-parameter that can be held constant, all you have to do is to omit it from tuning search.

 Import the <span class='package'>GridSearchCV</span> at the beginning of the module.